kev-m/pyCoilGen/docs/source/configuration.md

   Circular diameter factor for projecting the 3D coil mesh to 2D.

-## Target Field
+### Target Field

 The purpose of `pyCoilGen` is to generate coils that produce a desired target field.
 This target field could be a gradient field or a generic target field.

-The target field can be either defined by a volume generated by a mesh loaded from an `.stl` file, as a sphere of a defined radius or loaded from a NumPy pickle file.
+The target vector field can either be specified using a mesh or a sphere to define the co-ordinates and the `field_shape_function` to define the magnitudes, or loaded from a NumPy pickle file.
+The NumPy pickle file takes precedence, if specified.

 A gradient field is specified by using a field shape function.

-### Specifying the Target Field Co-ordinates Using an `.stl` Mesh
+#### Specifying the Target Field Co-ordinates Using a Mesh

 The mesh defines the boundary of the target field and these parameters fine-tune the target field point selection.

+- `target_mesh` (Type: `str`, Default: `'none'`)

+  Specify the mesh [creation instruction](#mesh-creation-instructions) to create the target field co-ordinates.
+The corresponding creation instruction parameter must also be provided.

-- `target_mesh_file` (Type: `str`, Default: `'none'`)
+- `target_mesh_file` (Type: `str`, Default: `'none'`) (*deprecated*)

   The mesh used to define the target field.

-If no file is specified, a spherical geometry is generated as a target volume, centred at the co-ordinates origin.

-- `secondary_target_mesh_file` (Type: `str`, Default: `'none'`)

-  File of the secondary target mesh, for example for suppressed outer regions in active shields.

-- `secondary_target_weight` (Type: `float`, Default: `1`)

-  Weight for the secondary target points.

 - `use_only_target_mesh_verts` (Type: `bool`, Default: `False`)